futurestudio/hapi-dev-errors/README.md

 You can also print pretty errors to the terminal.
 This is nice when running your hapi server as an API.

+The terminal error is enabled by default, use the `toTerminal: false` option to disable it.

 ![hapi-dev-errors pretty terminal error](media/hapi-dev-errors-on-terminal.png)